Keyboard shortcuts

 "newsletter or automated": Urgency.low

 considering: is a map from hint string to enum variant.
-The LLM gets the hints as classification nudges; typos or extra keys are caught by the type checker.
-In v0.1 the argument is accepted but not forwarded to the LLM — tracked in ROADMAP.
+The LLM gets the hints as classification nudges.

-Returns: T? without fallback:, T with fallback: (where T is the enum).
+Returns: T? (where T is the enum).
+Use ??
+T.variant to supply a default inline.

 from: email,